-Peter was appointed Musical Director of Aylesbury Choral Society in 2004.
+Peter was Musical Director of Aylesbury Choral Society from 2004-2014.
 Under his leadership the choir has performed well known choral masterpieces in combination with lesser known works, developing a reputation for innovative concerts in the Aylesbury Vale and North Buckinghamshire District.

 In 2005 the choir performed Giuseppe Verdi’s Requiem at Stowe School Chapel with the Stowe Opera Orchestra, marking sixty years since the end of the Second World War.